What Hong Kong's iconic trams and ferries could look like in a post-Covid world

 The warm reception owes to Ponti's care in retaining notable characteristics, such as the long, rectangular shape, wooden floors and big windows.

-"The inspiration for the rounded front came from the famous buildings [called tong lau] that you can find in a Causeway Bay or Kowloon -- these buildings often have beautiful rounded corners and windows," says Ponti.
+"The inspiration for the rounded front came from the famous buildings [called tong lau] that you can find in Causeway Bay or Kowloon -- these buildings often have beautiful rounded corners and windows," says Ponti.

 When updating the tram's top floor, Ponti says it felt essential to incorporate panoramic windows: "We wanted to create a connection with the environment.
 So even the idea of this upper floor allows a really wide view, especially at night."